 The size of the rug (or rugs) for a full-size bed depends on the size of the room and how you position the bed in the space.

 Use a 6×9 foot rug if you want to place a rug under the bed.
 Rugs under nightstands should be 8×10 feet.
 A bed resting against one wall will look better with a small rug next to it instead of a large rug underneath it.
 If you want a rug to run up to your nightstand, but not underneath it, it should measure 6×9 feet.
 Place a smaller rug that’s 3×5 or 4×6 next to a double bed.

 Use high-pile carpets on hardwood floors to soothe tired feet and add a vibrant look to the room.
 If you have an all-white bedroom, pastel rugs with abstract designs add a splash of color without being too obvious.

-Rugs for the Floor Next to (Or Under) a Queen Size or King-Sized Bed
+Rugs for a Queen or King Sized Bed

 The rug sizes for a Queen or King Sized bed are similar.
 Use a 7×10 foot rug to run up to the nightstand.
 Since the rug border will be on display, choose a distinctive or colorful pattern.
 Rugs with distinctive borders are perfect for king or queen-sized beds.
 If you want the rug to go under the nightstand, it will need to measure up to 9×12 feet.